rosedu/workshop-git/README.md

    git lg
    ```

+   An **alias** is typically a short name for a common command, to make typing more efficient or to make it easier to remember.

 1. Check the configuration:

    ```console
    cat .git/config
    cat ~/.gitconfig
    ```

+   The `.git/config` is the local repository Git configuration file.
+   The `~/.gitconfig` is the global Git configuration file.
+   The `git config` command reads from and makes updates to these files.

 ## Clean Up / Reset Your Git Environment